What Is the Keto Diet?

 - Added sugar is decreased dramatically

 - It’s a dangerous diet!
-Setting your body into ketosis can lead to increased acid levels in the blood, which has severe health consequences.
+Setting your body into ketosis can lead to increased acid levels in the blood, which has can have severe health consequences.

 - The elimination of multiple food groups removes many nutrients the body needs to stay healthy.